-Abstract: This article considers the challenge of designing football group draw mechanisms, which have a uniform distribution over all valid draw assignments, but are also entertaining, practical and transparent.
-Although this problem is trivial in completely symmetric problems, it becomes challenging when there are draw constraints that are not exchangeable across each of the competing teams, so that symmetry breaks down.
-We explain how to simulate the FIFA sequential draw method and compute the nonuniformity of its draws by comparison with a uniform rejection sampler.
-We then propose several practical methods of achieving the uniform distribution while still using balls and bowls in a way which is suitable for a televised draw.
+Abstract: This paper considers the challenge of designing football group draw mechanisms which have the uniform distribution over all valid draw assignments, but are also entertaining, practical, and transparent.
+Although this problem is trivial in completely symmetric problems, it becomes challenging when there are draw constraints which are not exchangeable across each of the competing teams, so that symmetry breaks down.
+We explain how to simulate the FIFA Sequential Draw method, and compute the non-uniformity of its draws by comparison to a uniform Rejection Sampler.
+We then propose two practical methods of achieving the uniform distribution while still using balls and bowls in a way which is suitable for a televised draw.
 The solutions can also be carried out interactively.
 The general methodology we provide can readily be transported to different competition draws and is not restricted to football events.